 - People of any age

-A comprehensive eye examination including visual acuity test, tonometry (measurement of the pressure inside the eye), pupil dilation, cornea measurements and tests to measure the size of the eye will determine your suitability for the procedure.
+Prior to cataract surgery, it is important to have a comprehensive eye examination including visual acuity test, tonometry (measurement of the pressure inside the eye), pupil dilation, cornea measurements and tests to measure the size of the eye as well as a check to eliminate retinal detachment and other retinal conditions (e.g. macular degeneration & diabetic retinopathy) which may account for visual loss.

-Yes this is possible if your surgeon uses a multifocal or trifocal intraocular lens.
-However not all patients are suitable for this option.
-Your surgeon at Centre for Sight will at the time of consultation indicate to you whether this type of lens is suitable in your case.
+Yes this is possible if your surgeon uses a multifocal IOL such as a trifocal IOL rather than a monofocal lens and where there is considerable astigmatism a toric lens.
+However not all patients are suitable for the option of a multifocal IOL implant.
+Your cataract surgeon at Centre for Sight will at the time of consultation indicate to you whether this type of lens is suitable in your case.